Investin-pro/Investin_docs/docs/investor.md

 === "Solana"

     This instruction can only be called by investor address and consists of multiple transactions to overcome the current limitation of 35 accounts and 200,000 compute limit per transaction.
-To achieve the composablilty into Investin's architecute we handle the withdrawal process in multiple steps in each step the specific updates on investor account(receipt) is handled. `There is no lockup period investors remain in full control of funds and can deposit/withdraw at their convenience.`
+In order to achieve the composability of Investin's architecture we handle the withdrawal process in multiple steps.
+In each step the specific transaction updates on the investor account(receipt). `There is no lockup period; investors remain in full control of funds and can deposit/withdraw at their convenience.`

     Example flow:

     A fund having position in 4 assets that are swapped from Raydium and 2 margin positions open on mango markets is handled in the following transaction flows:

-    1. The investor share is calculated on the total fund AUM.
+    1. The Investor share is calculated on the total fund AUM.
 The assets owed by fund are accounted in this stage.
     2. The dues on fund assets are settled and sent to investor wallet address
     3. The borrows are settled on both margin positions and according to investors' share, the positions are closed.
-Is is important to note here that the health of margin account remains same, only the margin amount is changed.
+It is important to note here that the health of margin account remains same since only the margin amount is changed.
-    4. The dues on margin positions are settled by withdrawing from mango account and sending directly to investor address
+    4. The dues on margin positions are settled by withdrawing from the Mango account and sending directly to the Investor's address.

 === "Solidity"